 All of Fira’s several names are descriptive and appropriate.
 But today, a new appellation might well be applied: “the trembling one” or Ο τρεμοντας.
 (Tremontas).
 This most recent term: the result of a recent series of thousands of continuous and weak earthquakes which began in January 2025.

 At first these temblors were minor, being recorded at 1 to 2 on the Richter Scale.
-By February 7 of this yearthey continued to occur in the thousands, and increased in magnitude.
-Greek seismologists officially classed them: earthquake swarms.
+By February 7 of this year they continued to occur in the thousands, and increased in magnitude.
+Greek seismologists officially classed them as: earthquake swarms.
 They are presently being recorded at an intensity to 4 -5 on the Richter Scale, a level which can be felt by most people, but cause little structural damage, though loose objects in building interiors may tumble from shelves and shatter.
 (In typical Greek efficiency, shop owners, displaying vases or other fragile objects, often connect these items to the ceiling by a thin inconspicuous wire or monofilament.)

 Fira (Φιρα) or Kallisti is indeed a beautiful island.
 Beautiful enough to attract almost 4 million tourists each year, and it is circular.
 Nearly 20 thousands years ago, Fira was once a symmetrical steep volcano, with a circular base.
 Like the iconic Japanese volcano: Mount Fuji it was a typical stratocone volcano, smaller but in appearance much like Fujiama.

-The massive eruption left behind only the base of the volcano which survives today as a near circular archipelago of several small islands.
-Santorini island itself is the large eastern segment of the base, while the island of Therasia, is located northwest of Santorini @ 7 km across the caldera bay, and the tiny “white island” of Aspronisi is located about the same distance away in the southwest.
-Within the 12 km long and 7 km wide caldera are two small volcanic islands (the older) Palea Kamini, and a more recent (1950) island known as (Νεα Καμινι) Νea Kamini—both arose from the still active magma chamber at depth below its center.
-On a cruise to this bay, my students and I anchored off of Palea Kamini and swan through crystal blue waters (72F) to Nea Kamini’s black, volcanic-mud shore.
-While there we bathed in the supposedly therapeutic mud.
-After a cleaning swim we explored the small island, to examine and photograph the still active, fume-producing hydrogen sulfide gases and fumeroles.
+The massive eruption left behind only the base of the volcano that survives today as a near circular archipelago of several small islands.
+Santorini island itself is the large eastern segment of the base, while the island of Therasia, is located to northwest of Santorini @ 7 km across the caldera bay, and the tiny “white island” of Aspronisi is located about the same distance away to the southwest.

 Let’s review a few ideas.